 So, if your ancestors lived in Fossalto during the past centuries, then you should start your family research from the City Office of Fossalto to know more: our local expert is ready to help you in your research!

 Otherwise, if you think to contact the town hall by yourself, we suggest you to read our tips for your search.
 They are useful to search in Molise and of course in Fossalto too!

 Next picture shows the demographic trends in Fossalto from the Italian Unification(1861).

 This is a necessary info to understand how many people lived in the town in the past.

 To proceed faster with your research is important to know if the last name you are investigating is a frequent surname in Fossalto.
 As more your surname is common, as more it could be difficult to find the right branch of your ancestors family in Fossalto archives, expecially if you have not exact dates.

 It could be useful for you to know that the most common surnames in Campobasso province are:

 Battista, Calabrese, Caruso, Ciocca, D’Alessandro, D’Amico, D’Angelo, D’Aversa, De Santis, Di Biase, Di Domenico, Di Iorio, Di Paolo, Di Stefano, D’Onofrio, Fanelli, Felice, Florio, Greco, Iannetta, Lombardi, Mancini, Manes, Manocchio, Marinelli, Marino, Martino, Mastrangelo, Mignogna, Moffa, Niro, Occhionero, Palladino, Palmieri, Panichella, Pasquale, Perrella, Petrucci, Petti, Romano, Rossi, Russo, Salvatore, Santoro, Spina, Testa, Trivisonno, Venditti.

-If you want to discuss with other people interested in genealogy research in Fossalto just leave a message below in the comment area
+if you only want to discuss with other people interested in genealogy in Fossalto feel free to leave a message below.